-Nomination and Sustainability Committee
+Nomination Committee

-The Nomination and Sustainability Committee consists of a Chair, who is an independent and non-executive member of the Board, preferably the Lead Independent Director; the other members are the Chair of the Board of Directors and a minimum of two independent and non-executive members of the Board.
-The Nomination and Sustainability Committee oversees the long-term succession planning of the Board, establishes the principles and criteria for the selection of candidates to the Board, performs a regular gap analysis, selects candidates for election or re-election to the Board and prepares a proposal for the Board's decision.
+The Nomination Committee consists of a Chair, who is an independent and non-executive member of the Board, preferably the Lead Independent Director; the other members are the Chair of the Board of Directors and a minimum of two independent and non-executive members of the Board.
+The Nomination Committee oversees the long-term succession planning of the Board, establishes the principles and criteria for the selection of candidates to the Board, performs a regular gap analysis, selects candidates for election or re-election to the Board and prepares a proposal for the Board's decision.
 It is regularly supported by external search firms.

 The succession planning for the Board of Directors is highly structured and seeks to ensure a balance of relevant competencies and an appropriate diversity of its members over time.
-The Nomination and Sustainability Committee regularly reviews the Company's skills and diversity grid (see 3.1. above).
+The Nomination Committee regularly reviews the Company's skills and diversity grid (see 3.1. above) and ensures an appropriate cognitive diversity.
 It ensures an appropriately wide net is cast on key successions.
 The candidates to the Board must possess the necessary profile, qualifications and experience to discharge their duties.
 Newly appointed Board members receive an appropriate introduction into the business and affairs of the Company and the Group.
-If required, the Nomination and Sustainability Committee arranges for further training.
+If required, the Nomination Committee arranges for further training.

-The Nomination and Sustainability Committee reviews, at least annually, the independence of the members of the Board as well as their outside mandates, and prepares the annual self-evaluation of the Board and its Committees.
+The Nomination Committee reviews, at least annually, the independence of the members of the Board as well as their outside mandates, and prepares the annual self-evaluation of the Board and its Committees.
+It meets as frequently as necessary to fulfil its tasks and prepares the relevant in-camera sessions of the Board of Directors.